supanut-w/supanut-w/README.md

 ## Skills: ...
-// TODO: Add pics of each skills
+// TODO: Add pics of each skills, Hard/Soft skills

 ## Examples of Work